haifengl/smile/README.md

 In the example, we set the number of trees as 200 and the maximum number of leaf nodes in the trees as 4, which works as a regularization control.

 ## Model Validation
 In the example of USPS, we have both train and test datasets.
 However, we frequently have only a single dataset for building model.
-For model validation, SmileMiner provide LOOCV (leave-one-out cross validation), cross validation, and bootstrap in the package smile.validation.
+For model validation, SMILE provide LOOCV (leave-one-out cross validation), cross validation, and bootstrap in the package smile.validation.
 Besides, the package also has various measures to evaluate classification, regression, and clustering.
 For example, we have accuracy, fallout, FDR, F-measure (F1 score or F-score), precision, recall, sensitivity, specificity for classification; absolute deviation, MSE, RMSE, RSS for regression; rand index, adjust rand index for clustering.
 The following is an example how to use LOOCV.
 ```java
 double[][] x = weather.toArray(new double[weather.size()][]);
 int[] y = weather.toArray(new int[weather.size()]);